DataDog/datadog-cluster-agent-boshrelease/README.md

 ```

 For services bound to the application, the `<SERVICE_NAME>` should be the name of the service as it appears in the `cf services` command output, for services running inside the application, it can be anything.
 The `variables` key is used only for bound services to resolve template variables inside the configuration template.
-They should contain the JSON Path of the value you want in the `VCAP_SERVICES` environment variable that you can inspect with `cf env <APPLICATION_NAME>`.
+They should contain the JSON path of the value you want in the `VCAP_SERVICES` environment variable that you can inspect with `cf env <APPLICATION_NAME>`.

 ### Example

-For example, for a Cloudfoundry application running a web server bound to a PostgreSQL service, you could have the following Autodiscovery configuration in the `AD_DATADOGHQ_COM` environment variable:
+For example, for a Cloud Foundry application running a web server bound to a PostgreSQL service, you could have the following Autodiscovery configuration in the `AD_DATADOGHQ_COM` environment variable:

 ```
 AD_DATADOGHQ_COM: '{